in4k/in4k.github.io/wiki/about.markdown

 layout: "wiki-page"
 ---

-The goal of the in4k site is to be the central resource about creation of demoscene 4kb intros.
+The goal of the in4k site is to be the central resource about creation of demoscene 1kb, 4kb and 8kb intros.

 We hope to compile public domain resources into a single site, as well as mirror them (in case of websites closing).